 When Apple launched the MacBook Pro 16-inch in December 2019, it chose to bring its new features to this model only.
 That meant the smaller MacBook Pro 13 stayed the same — the same thick bezels, the same butterfly keyboard, the same everything.

 That always felt like a temporary situation, especially when the positive reviews started pouring in for the vastly improved keyboard, better thermal architecture and more modern look and feel.
-We find it hard to believe Apple would want to restrict these features to the 16-inch model only; a revamped MacBook Pro 13 is surely on the way.
+We find it hard to believe Apple would want to restrict these features to the 16-inch model only; a revamped MacBook Pro 13 — complete with better keyboard and thinner bezels (allowing for a larger display) — is surely on the way.

 An all-powerful, eye-burning Mini-LED display